Ferrite-FEM/Ferrite.jl/docs/src/manual/fe_intro.md

 specific points and weighting the evaluations accordingly, such that their sum approximates the volume properly.
 A very nice feature of these techniques is, that under quite general circumstances the formula is not just an approximation, but the exact evaluation of the integral.
-To avoid the recomputation of just mentioned evaluation position of the integral for each individual element, we perform a coordinate transformation onto a so-called *reference element*.
+To avoid the recomputation of the just mentioned evaluation positions of the integral for each individual element, we perform a coordinate transformation onto a so-called *reference element*.
 Formally we write
 ```math